plone/training/theming/ttw-advanced_2.rst

 Converting an existing HTML template into an theme
 ---------------------------------------------------

-.. admonition:: gotcha

-   Look out for inline styles, it is common to use an inline style as a background image.
-Unfortunately this causes at least two issues,

-   * the relative path does not translate properly in the context of the theme.

-   * it can be challenging to dynamically replace background images provided by inline styles.

 Exercise 4 - Convert a HTML template into a Diazo theme
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++